Brain and Spine Care

 - Bradykinesia.
 Slowness in starting movement.

 - Postural instability.
-Poor posture and balance that may cause falls or gait problems.
+Poor posture and balance may cause falls or gait problems.

 Other symptoms are divided into motor (movement-related) and nonmotor symptoms.